vorlez/Vorlez-Spinner/README.md

-# The best clicker you will ever see
+# The best game you will ever see